Social services complaints - when can you use the complaints procedure

 If the LA knows that you may need help to complain, it must decide what help, if any, it will provide.
 If you are not happy with the decision about help, you can complain about that decision too

-If you are not sure about how to complain about a social services department, you can phone the Public Services Ombudsman for Wales, Complaints Advice Team for advice on 0300 790 0203.
+If you live in Wales and you're not sure about how to complain about a social services department, you can phone the Public Services Ombudsman for Wales, Complaints Advice Team for advice on 0300 790 0203.

 Time limits for making a complaint

 From 1 August 2014

 From 1 August 2014, a complaint must be made within 12 months of either: